Lab-Brat/cheatsheets/README.md

   * ```linux-arch.md``` - Commands used to setup Arch Linux distribution.
   * ```linux-awk.md``` - awk command to edit cli output.
   * ```linux-beeper.md``` - Play Empire Anthem on motherboard beeper.
+  * `linux-certificates.md` - Manage TLS certificates using certtool and openssl.
   * ```linux-drivers.md``` - Information on how drivers are processed in Linux.
   * ```linux-fdisk.md``` - Create and modify partitions.
   * ```linux-firewall-firewalld_ufw.md``` - RHEL specific firewalld and Debian specific ufw.